tommywalkie/sample-godot-rust-app/README.md

 Coming from a JavaScript environment where isolating business logic and integration tests (using Jest for example) in two different places was common practice, the above-mentioned settings should look familiar.

 In order to properly setup integration tests, these scripts will need to access functions in source files _somehow_.
 The thing is Rust doesn't have the same `import` mechanic as in JavaScript.
-To access functions in source files, we actually need [to compile them into a Rust crate](https://github.com/rust-lang/cargo/issues/6659#issuecomment-463335095) (_took me a long to figure it out_), hence why we previously added `lib` as one of the crate types in our `Cargo.toml`.
+To access functions in source files, we actually need [to build a Rust library](https://github.com/rust-lang/cargo/issues/6659#issuecomment-463335095), hence why we previously added `lib` as one of the crate types in our `Cargo.toml`.

 ```toml
 # When using "cargo build", we will need to build two crates...